 *This post may contain affiliate links.
 Please see my disclosure for more details!*

 I find that quiche is one of those meals that you can have at lunch, dinner, or as a mid afternoon snack.
 They are so delightful and full of flavour if made correctly, and there are so many flavour combinations that you can try, just like my bacon brie and tomato quiche!

 I have never really been a fan of mushrooms yet in this quiche, the other ingredients mould so well with them that it would be insane to cook it without!
 The pastry is very easy to make at home, or you can use a shop bought case – its completely up to you!
 There is nothing wrong with a bit of cheating in baking/cooking, everyone does it!

-If I am completely honest I have never been a fan of shop bought quiche – I don’t really know why I don’t like them, but I always found there was too much of the egg mixture and I always thought it was a bit icky (no offence to those quiche lovers out there!!) but this recipe is a delightfully lovely taste – very rich but so delicious.
+If I am completely honest I have never been a fan of shop bought quiche – I don’t really know why I don’t like them, but I always found there was too much of the egg mixture and I always thought it was a bit hard to stomach (no offence to those quiche lovers out there!!) but this recipe has a delightfully lovely taste – very rich but so delicious.